rorygleeson/LoRa-ABP-TTN-Atmega-BMP280/README.md

 Sensor is GY BME/P280     (BMP280 with Temperature, Height and Pressure) This setup assumes the BMP280 will operate in I2C mode (and not SPI).

-MALE SURE TO FOLLOW ALL STEPS
+MAKE SURE TO FOLLOW ALL STEPS

-For both the Lora dev boards (BSFrance/Adafruit),  Connect Pin 6 and IO1  together (required for LMIC LoRa library).
+On your LoRa dev board Connect Pin 6 and IO1  together (required for LMIC LoRa library).

 Wire up BMP280 as follows for I2C mode: